 By Saliou Samb

-It was the fourth coup in West and Central Africa in the space of two years, following two in Mali and one in Chad.
+It was the fourth coup in West and Central Africa since last year, following two in Mali and one in Chad.
 Conde had angered his opponents by changing the constitution to allow himself to stand for a third term.